-The process is relatively simple.
-First, you need to go to your local Public Notary Office (this is not necessarily at the same location as the Public Security Bureau) with the following necessary documents:
+To get started, go to your local Public Notary Office.
+(Note: This is not the same as the Public Security Bureau.)

 • Passport copy